Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Introduction

 \end{itemize}

 {\em Organization:} The remainder of this paper is organized as follows.
 Sec.~\ref{sec:sys} provides the SG-based spatial model, presents the NF-based signal model, and introduces the performance metrics.
-Sec.~\ref{sec:analy} derives the analytical expressions of the performance metrics in a general form.
+Sec.~\ref{sec:analy} derives the analytical expressions for the performance metrics in a general form.
 Sec.~\ref{sec:approx_pattern} proposes the approximate NF antenna pattern.
 Sec.~\ref{sec:approx_analy} provides tractable approximations of performance metrics.
+Sec.~\ref{sec:scaling_insight} reveals how system performance scales with the key parameters.
 Sec.~\ref{sec:results} shows the numerical results.
-Sec.~\ref{sec:conclusion} concludes this work.
+Sec.~\ref{sec:conclusion} concludes this work and discusses future research directions.